 Join us on August 5th at 11 am PST / 2 pm EST to learn how things have shaken out in the budget and how funders can engage to help ensure that investments are used to advance social equity and climate sustainability.
 You will hear presentations from Capital legislative staff on what was included in the budget and the corresponding trailer bills related to land-use, climate and equity priorities, and join breakouts groups with nonprofit partners go deeper and begin to think ahead towards opportunities and challenges for equitable implementation.

-The topics we will cover include: housing and homelessness; natural resources/climate (including water and wildfire); and transportation.
+The topics we will cover include: housing and homelessness; natural resources/climate (including water and wildfire); transportation and broadband.
 We will also share an update on AB1147, a bill that is looking to revamp Sustainable Communities Strategies.

 Register here to join us for this important discussion on how funders can engage in this historic moment of investment for our state.